 I then set the pin to output by saying pinMode(buzzpin, OUTPUT) and then change its state over and over again from on to off and back every half a second.
 You can upload this to the board and play with the delay a bit to get different beeps.
 If your buzzer does not work then make sure your code is alright and it is firmly connected the the board.

 Now that we have learned how to switch the buzzer on and off, let’s play musical notes!

-The Tone function has 3 parameters (which you might have already realized).
-We first need to tell it which pin is being used.
-In our case we are using buzzPin.
-We then tell it the frequency we need to play in Hz(Hertz) and then finally for how long(in milliseconds).
+The tone function has 3 parameters (which you might have already realized).
+We first tell it which pin is being used.
+In this case we are using buzzPin.
+We then tell it the frequency we need to play in Hertz (The minimum frequency accepted by the tone function is 31 Hz). and then finally for how long(in milliseconds).
 That’s it!
-Super easy!

 Also, do keep in mind that while using tone, you can not use PWM on pins 3 and 11 on the UNO due to both using the same internal timer.
 Trying to do so will give undefined behaviour.